About Breast Revision Surgery

 Your cost for breast revision surgery will vary based on the complexity of your procedure.
 In your consultation, we will listen carefully to your needs and goals before completing a physical examination of your implants.
 After this, we will talk about your options before creating your treatment plan.
 The total cost of revision surgery will be based on the complexity of the procedure, plus your new implants.
 It's better to concentrate on getting great results by finding a skilled plastic surgeon instead of the cheapest surgeon.
 As a way to help make your procedure affordable, Timeless Plastic Surgery accepts many different payments and we will give you information on low-interest financing.

-What if Dr. Chang or Dr. Mehta wasn't my original surgeon?
+What if Dr. Chang wasn't my original surgeon?

-Dr. Chang and/or Dr. Mehta can perform your revision surgery even if they were not the surgeons who did your initial breast augmentation.
+Dr. Chang can perform your revision surgery even if they were not the surgeons who did your initial breast augmentation.
 Revision surgery is sometimes more difficult compared to augmentation surgery, especially if you want significant changes or have problems.
-That is why it is best to find a plastic surgeon like Dr. Chang or Dr. Mehta who has advanced training and experience in breast surgery.
+That is why it is best to find a plastic surgeon like Dr. Chang who has advanced training and experience in breast surgery.
 We also welcome patients to come back to Timeless Plastic Surgery for revision surgery after their initial augmentation if they notice an issue or would like new implants.